blyxxyz/lexopt/DESIGN.md

 These are all defensible design choices, they're just a bad fit for some of the programs I want to write.
 All of them make some other kind of program easier to write.

 ## pico-args
-- Results can be erratic in edge cases: option arguments may be interpreted as flags, the order in which you request flags matters, and arguments may get treated as if they're next to each other if the arguments inbetween get parsed first.
+- Results can be erratic in edge cases: option arguments may be interpreted as options, the order in which you request options matters, and arguments may get treated as if they're next to each other if the arguments inbetween get parsed first.
 - `--` as a separator is not built in.
-- Arguments that are not valid unicode are not recognized as flags, even if they start with a dash.
+- Arguments that are not valid unicode are not recognized as options, even if they start with a dash.
 - Left-over arguments are ignored by default.
 I prefer when the path of least resistance is strict.
-- It uses `Vec::remove`, so it's potentially slow if you pass many thousands of flags.
+- It uses `Vec::remove`, so it's potentially slow if you pass many thousands of options.
 (This is a bit academic, there's no problem for realistic workloads.)

 These make the library simpler and smaller, which is the whole point.

 ## clap/structopt
 - structopt nudges the user toward needlessly panicking on invalid unicode: even if a field has type `OsString` or `PathBuf` it'll round-trip through a unicode string and panic unless `from_os_str` is used.
 (I don't know if this is fixable even in theory while keeping the API ergonomic.)
 - Invalid unicode causes a panic instead of a soft error.
 - Options with a variable number of arguments are supported, even though they're ambiguous.
-In structopt you need to take care not to enable this if you want a flag that can occur multiple times with a single argument each time.
+In structopt you need to take care not to enable this if you want an option that can occur multiple times with a single argument each time.
 - They're large, both in API surface and in code size.

 That said, it's still my first choice for complicated interfaces.